grpc/proposal/A83-xds-gcp-authn-filter.md

 success or failure, as described below) will be applied to all queued data plane RPCs.

+Note that when the token's expiration time is less than one minute in the future, a new data plane RPC being started will trigger a new HTTP request, but the cached token value will still be used for that data plane RPC.
+This pre-emptive re-fetching is intended to avoid periodic latency spikes when refreshing the token.

 If the HTTP request fails, all queued data plane RPCs will be failed with the gRPC status associated with the returned HTTP status, as per [HTTP to gRPC Status Code